he Amazon Fire TV line of streamers has been dominating the market since the launch of the first Fire TV box, back in 2014 – and for good reason.

 On the main Home Screen of the Fire TV, you’ll see a list of your most recently used apps/channels, and below that you’ll get rotating rows of recommended content and/or apps.

 The nice thing about the Amazon Fire TV is that it’s been around for so long – and is so widely accepted – that you’ll find a huge selection of apps to install, and even games.
 From popular UK TV catch-up services like BBC iPlayer, ITV Hub, All 4 and others, to commercial services like Disney Life and TVPlayer.
-Two notable exceptions are NOW TV and Apple’s TV app – those two are nowhere to be found on Amazon’s app store.
+Two notable exceptions are NOW TV and BritBox – those two are nowhere to be found on Amazon’s app store. (though BritBox is supposed to be added soon).

 Up until a few months ago, YouTube was another glaring omission from the Fire TV App store, due to a feud between Google and Amazon.
 Luckily, the two American giants kissed and made up, and YouTube is back on the Fire TV menu.
 You can easily login with your regular YouTube account, and watch your favourites – and you can also choose videos on your phone’s YouTube app and “cast” them to the Fire TV’s YouTube app.